Business travel is back! The 2008 financial crisis left companies short on cash, and industry growth has been slow ever since.

 How do your teams pay for travel?
 Whether it’s booking flights online, paying for hotels on arrival, or buying a coffee on the way to a conference, this should all be logged as travel spending for a single event.

 But that gets tricky.
-If a traveller buys the flights with the company card (from the office), then pays for the rest with their own money weeks later, it’s not always easy to match these up to the same user (and the same budget).
+If a traveler buys the flights with the company card (from the office), then pays for the rest with their own money weeks later, it’s not always easy to match these up to the same user (and the same budget).

 Spendesk changes that.
 It gives you different payment methods, but always linked to the same user.
 They pay online with a virtual credit card, then take their prepaid expense card with them on the road.
 Both are in their name, so you always know who’s spending - unlike with the company card.